trullock/node-packages/dollar/README.md

 const $elements = document.$('.selector')
 ```

-Note that if no elements are found, $elements is an empty Dollar object, not null.
-This means you shouldn't do `if(!$elements)` for seeing if you selected nothing.
-If thats the behaviour you want see `$1` below.
+Note that if no elements are found, $elements is null, not an empty Dollar object or an empty enumerable.

+This allows you to do `if(!$elements)` for seeing if you selected nothing.

 ## Selecting elements with `$1()`